puppetlabs/puppet-docs/source/guides/from_source.markdown

     $ rake -V
 {:shell}

-While Puppet should work with 1.8.1, there have been many reports of problems with this version.
+While Puppet should work with ruby 1.8.1, there have been many reports of problems with this version.

 Make sure you have [Git][1]: